entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 1.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Quasipetalichthys haikouensis* should be revised from - to ?.

 222. Branchiostegal ossifications: (0) plate-like; (1) narrow and ribbon-like.